Digital Label Printing vs. Flexographic Label Printing

 As with any type of manufacturing, the quality and technology of your machine dictates the quality of the finished product.
 If your digital label printing machinery is of lower quality, it can result in inferior color quality and image clarity when compared to flexographic printing.

 At LabelValue.com, we use the latest digital printing technology.
-The HP Indigo WS6800 is our top-of-the-line digital label printer.
+The HP Indigo WS6800 is our top-of-the-line digital label printing press.

-With a premium grade printer like the Indigo WS6800, a digital label printer is able to accomplish the color and clarity quality of a flexographic printing press, with the added benefits of a digital press.
+With a premium grade press like the Indigo WS6800, the digital press is able to accomplish the even better color, clarity and quality than a flexographic printing press.
+There are also many other added benefits of a digital press.

 The added benefits of custom labels printed with this digital press: